abdi0987/Gen_User/README.md

-#Gen-User
+#GenUser

-Gen-User is an Angular directive that generates random user with the following data
+GenUser is an Angular directive that generates random user with the following data

 * User Data
     + First Name